- Chart

 Weaknesses

-- Vulnerability to catastrophic events
+- Susceptibility to significant losses from catastrophic events (hurricanes).

 Opportunities